spring1843/go-dsa/.github/ISSUE_TEMPLATE/bug_report.md

 ## Running code examples

-If applicable, try to add executable code to and share the url to illustrate your point. e.g. <https://go.dev/play/p/UfJNprdqDJ6>.
+If applicable, try to add executable code to and share the URL to illustrate your point. e.g. <https://go.dev/play/p/UfJNprdqDJ6>.

 ## What effort have you taken to solve this problem?